What you need to know

 Federal mask mandate still in effect for transit riders

-The Centers for Disease Control and Prevention issued an order that all travelers on public transit are required to wear a face covering starting Tuesday, February 2.
-Under federal law, no mask, no ride and riders can be denied service for not wearing a face covering.
+The federal mask mandate has been extended until September 13, 2021.
+In February, the Centers for Disease Control and Prevention issued an order that all travelers on public transit are required to wear a face covering.
 Riders should have their face covering on while at the stop to let operators know they are ready to board.
 Face coverings should be worn at all times while on board or a rider can be told to get off at the next stop for not complying.

 This federal law is in addition to the executive order issued by President Biden in January.
-For more information on these new federal laws, visit valleymetro.org/news/2021/01/cdc-issues-order-requiring-face-masks-public-transit.
+For more information on these new federal laws, visit valleymetro.org/news/operations-service/2021/01/cdc-issues-order-requiring-face-masks-public-transit.

 Upcoming service adjustments